MinZeng1990/A_deep_learning_framework_for_identifying_essential_proteins/README.md

   2. protein_matrix.npy is the gene expression data.

-  3. protein_matrix.npy is the labels of proteins (1:essential proteins and 0: non-essential proteins).
+  3. protein_label.npy is the labels of proteins (1:essential proteins and 0: non-essential proteins).

   You can split the raw dataset by yourself.
 In our demo, we use the 80% as training dataset and 20% as testing dataset.
 The detail of dataset division can see the paper and the code.